 Why is the GoGreen program important and why is it being piloted?

 One of SFU’s 20 Year sustainability goals is to be a Zero Waste University.
 In addition, many municipalities in British Columbia and Canada are preparing to support a circular economy by enacting bylaws that ban single-use plastics and products (SUPPs) due to their detrimental impact on the environment.
-In response, SFU will launch a pilot of the GoGreen.
+In response, SFU has launched a pilot of the GoGreen reusable container program.
 Our pilot will help determine the best program for SFU, expansion possibilities, and give us metrics on our overall campus waste reduction.

 How does it work?

 Participation is easy!
-After registering with the Sustainability Office, simply ask that your meal is put in a GoGreen container when you visit Mackenzie.
-Enjoy your meal wherever you’d like, and then bring it back to the return receptacles around Mackenzie once you’re done (within 5 days).
+Simply ask that your meal is put in a GoGreen container when you visit Mackenzie, Subway, Jugo Juice, Taco Cantina and Renaissance Coffee (AQ).
+Enjoy your meal wherever you’d like, and then bring the container and reusable cutlery back to the return receptacles around campus once you’re done (within 5 days).
+Check out our infographic for a step by step ‘How To’.

 What is the ‘ask’?

-Use a GoGreen container and return it to Mackenzie.
+Use a GoGreen container and return it to any of the return locations.
 Repeat.
 That’s it!

 What if I need to take my meal to another location on campus?

 No problem!
 The GoGreen reusable containers are meant to-go.
-Whenever you’re near Mackenzie again, we kindly ask that you please return your used container to one of our return receptacles, or to a Dining Services staff member in Mackenzie.
+Whenever you’re near one of the return locations, we kindly ask that you please return your used container and cutlery.

 Is there a penalty for not returning the container in the same day?

 There are no penalties at this time.
-During the pilot, we are working on an honour system, and have reduced barriers to participation.
+We are working on an honour system, and have reduced barriers to participation.
 Our ask is that the containers please be returned within 5 days of use so that we can ensure proper sanitization can occur, and so that the containers can be re-used and re-entered into the system as soon as possible.

 Can I bring my own container?
 If not, why?